-- c.
+- a.
+All missed clinical time are unexcused except for medical reasons or student is currently in isolation/quarantine for COVID19 rule out or exposure. - b.
+The program will adhere to the most up to date HGTC Covid19/DHEC protocols for missing clinical time.
+See CDC Covid19 Isolation Procedure. - c.
+If students miss 2 consecutive days of clinical student will be removed from the course resulting in an "F" for the semester.
+The student will not be allowed to reenroll into the program per HGTC attendance policy. - d.
 Any absence beyond the allowed time for the semester will result in an "F" grade.
 Under extenuating circumstances, the DCE may allow the student to miss up to a total of 20% of the total hours.
 The student is responsible for documenting in writing to the DCE's satisfaction, the extenuating circumstances.
 The DCE is under NO obligation to accept the student's documentation or extend the student the additional 10% in allotted absences.
-The student should also understand that arriving to class late or leaving class early counts towards the allotted hours of time missed.
+The student should also understand that arriving to lab late or leaving lab early counts towards the allotted hours of time missed.
 Once the student exceeds the hours of absences, the student will be terminated from the course.
 Students withdrawn from a course due to excessive absences will receive a grade of Withdraw ("W") up to the 2/3 point of the semester.
-Thereafter, a Withdraw ("W") or Withdrew Failing ("WF") will be assigned dependent upon his/her academic status at the time of last date attended. - d.
-Clinical attendance records are maintained in the Data Arc system and begin on the first day of class for both new and returning students, regardless when he/she registers during the five-day registration and add/drop period at the beginning of each term. - e.
-The student's overall grade will be lowered by 5% for each excused incident beyond the 10% of clinical time students are allowed to miss.
-The Program Director will have the final decision over determining whether the situation has extenuating circumstances and warrants a grade adjustment. - f.
+Thereafter, a Withdraw ("W") or Withdrew Failing ("WF") will be assigned dependent upon his/her academic status at the time of last date attended. - e.
+Clinical attendance records are maintained in the Data Arc system and begin on the first day of class for both new and returning students, regardless when he/she registers during the five-day registration and add/drop period at the beginning of each term. - f.
+The student's overall grade will be lowered by 5% for each excused incident beyond the 10% of clinical time students can miss.
+The Program Director will have the final decision over determining whether the situation has extenuating circumstances and warrants a grade adjustment. - g.
 Specialty Rotations: Students are responsible for attending at the assigned clinical time in specialty rotations.
-Failure to do so will result in a 26% reduction in the student's overall final grade. - 4.
-Tardiness - a.
-Students not clocked by the scheduled time as shown on the clinical schedule, are considered tardy. - i.
-If a student is later than 15 minutes, that constitutes 1 unexcused absence and the student will not be allowed to attend clinic for that day. - ii.
-Three (3) excused tardies are equal to 1 absence.
-An excused tardy will be deducted from the allowable time that can be missed.
-Each excused tardy beyond the allowable time that can be missed, will result in a 2.5% reduction in the student's overall final clinical grade. - b.
-Failure of the student to follow the procedure for "Excused clinical time" will result in an unexcused tardy. - Two (2) unexcused tardies will be considered an unexcused absence within a semester and will lower the final grade by 10 points.
-Any additional unexcused tardy during the semester will constitute an unexcused absence.
-See (Page 1; 2.C.III) (Example: 2 unexcused tardies = 1 unexcused absence; 2 unexcused absences = "F" grade for the clinical course) - 5.
-Consequences of Students being asked to leave Clinic - a.
-Should a student be asked to leave ANY clinical rotation by their preceptor for ANY reason, the student will receive an unexcused absence and their final grade will be lowered by 10 points on the first event.
-The second unexcused absence will result in an "F" grade for the course.
+Failure to do so will result in a 26% reduction in the student's overall final grade.